milbras/Querplex/Querplex/front/README.md

 ## Development server

 Navigate to folder "front" and open terminal.
-Run `ng serve` for a dev server.
+Run 'npm install' and then `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Backend